 There are always too many writing ideas or not enough of them.

 Some days, we writers are so overwhelmed with ideas, it’s impossible to get anything done.
 Should you work on your novel?
-That essay you’re writing for your favorite magazine?
+That essay you’re writing for your favorite website?
 You have an original premise for a short story.
 And you feel a poem coming on.
+There’s too much to write and not enough time!

-Other days, we just can’t find any inspiration.
+Other times, we just can’t find any inspiration.

 Prioritizing Your Writing Ideas